Q: Can I register my child if s/he has never taken piano lessons before?

 Q: How many kids are in a class?

 A: 3.
-However, if a class were cancelled because only one student was enrolled in it, I would try to accommodate that student by placing them in a different class.
+However, if a Level B, C, or D class were cancelled because it didn't meet the minimum enrollment (2 students), I would try to accommodate that single student by placing them in a different class.
 This is the only time a class may be overenrolled and have 4 students in it.
-It is so rare that it hasn’t happened yet!
+It is so rare that it hasn’t happened yet.

 Q: How many pianos are in the studio?